-Criteria for admission to Loyola High School include:
+Criteria for admission to Loyola High School will include:

-- Religious commitment as attested by the applicant's parish priest or pastoral "Faith First" animator;
+- Religious commitment as attested by the applicant's statement on the Jesuit Education Interest Form;

-- In an effort to keep families together, having a brother in the school is also considered, providing the sibling meets all the application criteria.
+- In an effort to keep families together, having a brother in the school is also considered, provided the sibling meets all the application criteria.

 All of these components are reviewed and taken into account when accepting students at Loyola.
 All scoring, weighting, ranking etc. of these components are for Loyola's evaluation purposes only and are not given out to applicants or their parents.
 Letters of Recommendation are also considered CONFIDENTIAL.